Peter Symonds College: Boarding

+There were more boarding houses when the college was a boys' grammar school: Wyke Lodge, which has now been demolished was the environmental studies block, and Kelso, which was home to the music department, now replaced by the new Russel building.

 Sports

 The college has teams in the following sports: athletics, American flag football, badminton, basketball, cheerleading, cricket, cross country, equestrian, football, hockey, lacrosse, netball, rugby, squash, swimming, tennis, skiing, sailing, and volleyball.
-The college also enters individual players and teams into competitions for the following sports: Golf, table tennis and trampolining.
+The college enters individual players and teams into competitions for the following sports: Golf, table tennis and trampolining.

 Students' Union

 The Peter Symonds College Student Union works in conjunction with Student Services to promote student interests alongside organising events for the student body, such as diversity festivals, guest speakers, charity events, concerts and end of year balls.
 The SU consists of the Executive Committee (President, Vice President, Treasurer, Secretary) and other officers (Canteens and Environment, Entertainments and Charity, Communications, Equality and Diversity, Officer without Portfolio and others).
-The Students' Union also has a history of organising and coordinating protests and demonstrations on behalf of the student body.
+The Students' Union has a history of organising and coordinating protests and demonstrations on behalf of the student body.

 The President of the SU also serves on the Board of Governors as a student governor, along with one other student governor who need not be a member of the Executive Committee.
-Amongst the roles of the President is to chair the executive committee, and to organise and chair the Student Parliament.
+Amongst the roles of the President are to chair the executive committee, and to organise and chair the Student Parliament.

 The Students' Union officers are elected at the start of the academic year with the executive committee elected at the year's end.
-Participation in the elections has been boosted in recent years through the use of an online system accessible through the student intranet, this system was introduced for the first time in the executive committee election of April 2012.
-The electoral system works on a single transferable vote system, with a re-open nominations option available.
+Participation in the elections has been boosted in recent years through the use of an online system accessible through the student intranet; this system was introduced for the first time in the executive committee election of April 2012.
+The electoral system works on a "single transferable vote" system, with a "re-open nominations" option available.

 The Student Union is affiliated with the National Union of Students.
 The college is entitled to send two voting delegates to the Union Conference.